Filing Fee for Small Claims Court cases in Nevada County

 The Truckee Branch is located at:

-Each County has its own Superior Court.
+Nevada County has its own Superior Court.
 Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
-Generally, you will go to court between twenty and seventy days after the claim is filed.
-But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).
+Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
+However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.

-Types of Nevada County Small Claims Court Cases
+What types of cases are filed in Nevada County Small Claims Court?

 All types of cases can be filed in small claims court.
 Some common types of cases are automobile accidents, property damage incidents, homeowners association disputes, landlord tenant disputes (possible over security deposits), and contractor disputes.

 Normally, a case must be filed in the County where the Defendant resides (lives for a person or business has its principle place of business).
-There are a number of exceptions to this, like in an automobile accident which can also be filed in the County where the traffic collision happened.
-A person can file an action in small claims court if that person is at least 18 years old or a child who has been emancipated.
+Exceptions to this include automobile accidents (which can be filed where the accident happened).
+A plaintiff can file a case in small claims court if the plaintiff is at least eighteen years old, or an emancipated minor.
 If you are under 18 or not mentally competent, the judge must appoint a guardian at litem to represent you in small claims court.
 The guardian ad litem acts on behalf of the person and makes decisions specifically for that case only.

 Small Claims Court is a limited court designed to handle disputes and disagreements both quickly and inexpensively (at least compared to a general civil case).
-Each County in California follows the same rules and procedures for small claims court cases.
-The rules are designed to be less complex and more less formal when compared to general civil cases.
-The person or business that files the action is the plaintiff.
+The procedures and rules of evidence for small claims court cases in Nevada are the same for any County in California.
+The rules for small claims court are simple and informal compared to the rules of regular civil cases.
+The party who files the action or claim is known as the plaintiff.
 The person or persons who is being sued is called the defendant.
-In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
-Each party is allowed to consult with an attorney before the hearing to answer questions and discuss the case.
+In California small claims court cases, neither party can hire an attorney to represent them at the hearing.
+But, each party can talk to and ask questions to an attorney before or after the hearing if they wish.

 2) if I file a suit in small claims court, will the defendant have to pay the court fee if the court finds in my favor?